sdi-one-foundation/trufflehog-secret-sniffer-action/README.md

 name: Secret Sniffer - TruffleHog
 description: |
   This workflow runs TruffleHog to detect secrets in the repository.
-  It is triggered on every push to the main branch.
+  It is triggered on every push to the main branch and every pull request.

 on:
   push: